nextmv-io/tour/building-models/input-and-output.md

 ```

 Most decision models begin with a call to `run.Run` in a `main` function.
 `run.Run` requires a handler.
-A handler reads data _of any JSON-unmarshalable
+A handler reads data _of any JSON-unmarshable
 type_, pulls solver options out of the environment or command line, and
 constructs a solver.
 The runner unmarshals the input for you and knows what to
 do with the solver.